DingyiYang/Awesome-Story-Evaluation/README.md

 # Awesome-Story-Evaluation
-🔥 We release a survey paper for story evaluation: [What Makes a Good Story?
-A Survey of Story Evaluation](https://arxiv.org/abs/2408.14622).
+🔥 We release a survey paper for story evaluation: [What Makes a Good Story and How Can We Measure It?
+A Comprehensive Survey of Story Evaluation](https://arxiv.org/abs/2408.14622).

 🌟 In this repository, we introduce the main contents of our survey and provide detailed collections of:
 - Story generation tasks and benchmarks.